jaylinio/CRAF/README.md

 # CRAF: A Clinical Reasoning-Adaptive Framework via Reinforcement Learning for Similar Case Retrieval
-Official PyTorch implementation of the paper "A Multimodal AI Copilot for Interactive and Scalable Cytology" and the code will coming soon. 🎈
+Official PyTorch implementation of the paper "CRAF: A Clinical Reasoning-Adaptive Framework via Reinforcement Learning for Similar Case Retrieval" and the code will coming soon. 🎈

 ## Overview